 Read other articles of this series.

-Last but not least, you should provide an e-mail address and a GPG key, so people can contact you confidentially.
+Last but not least, you should provide an e-mail address and an OpenPGP key, so people can contact you confidentially.
 The proposed security.txt file allows you to provide standardized information for security researches, and people who want to send you security-related information.